 Figure 24.
-Winter synoptic weather events that result in clear, calm and cold conditions
+Winter synoptic weather condition that results in clear, calm and cold conditions.

-Conditions during these periods lead to overnight temperature inversions and minimal dispersion, resulting in what can be termed 'high-pollution-potential' (HPP) days.
-HPP days can be simulated using a few key meteorological variables (Table 15), making this model more physically based than other purely statistical relationships.
+Conditions during these periods lead to overnight temperature inversions and minimal dispersion, resulting in what can be termed High Pollution Potential (HPP) days.
+HPP days can be simulated using a few key meteorological variables (as shown in Table 15), making this model more physically-based than other purely statistical relationships.